Section 2.13 - Faculty

 2.18 Complaint Procedure.

 1. Definition of a Complaint.
-A complaint is defined as an issue that is not an appropriate subject for a grievance as defined in Section 2.16.
+A complaint is defined as an issue that is not an appropriate subject for a grievance as defined in Section 2.16 or a matter covered by Section 2.13.4.
 Complaints include, but are not limited to, scheduling, location, and remuneration.

 2. Procedure.
 A faculty member with an issue that could become a complaint will request a meeting with the Dean within ten days after learning of the incident upon which the issue is based.
 If the faculty member is not satisfied with the answer of the Dean, the faculty member may file a formal written complaint as follows: